jchen006/ChaiRoom/README.md

-# chaiRoom
+# ChaiRoom
-kinoma.js application and api for chairRoom
+kinoma.js application and api for ChaiRoom